BryantLogan/s3-sync-cache-invalidate-action/readme.md

 # GitHub Actions workflow to upload files to AWS S3 bucket after each push to GitHub.

--   Must created an AWS user with permissions that allow writes to S3.
+-   Must create an AWS user with permissions that allow writes to S3.
 -   Save user credentials.
 -   NOTE: If you're using CloudFront, you'll need to add appropriate policy with permission to invalidate cache to the same user.